 Brands who use video enjoy 41% more web traffic from search engines than ones that don’t.
 41%: that’s the difference between a 5’7” tall, average person, and a 7’10” giant… taller than any player in the NBA history.
 In light of the tough competition over users’ attention, video content is a powerful tool you shouldn’t overlook.
-So when creating a website, it’s vital you’ll capitalize on this kind of content and choose the most advanced video player.
+So when creating a website or choosing a marketing strategy, it’s vital you’ll capitalize on this kind of content and choose the most advanced video player.

 "If a picture is worth a thousand words, then a video is worth a million.”
 Using your website for showcasing your products and services in a flattering way is an obvious move for 99.9% of business owners.
 However, while images are important, they’re not the only tool in your arsenal.
 Adding a product video allows site visitors to consume more information than when they’re reading a text.
 Moreover, it generates trust and helps potential customers to understand and evaluate your product or service.
 Once they’ll get a better feel of what you’re offering and they’ll know that you’re not hiding anything behind a flattering photo or impressive photoshop skills, the chances of them placing an order will go through the roof.

 For example, alongside a bunch of high-resolution photos, the online fashion store Asos usually includes a video presenting each item, providing viewers a better shopping experience.
 With revenues higher than 2 billion dollars, you can arguably say that this feature is working for them.
 And if you’re worried that Asos’ stats aren’t relevant for your product, keep in mind that 52% of shoppers admit watching product videos makes them feel more confident to place an order.

 02. Calls-to-action get 380% more clicks when placed in videos